zepedae/startwatch/README.md

 ## Functionalities
 Register - register a new account to create "watches" and track productivity

-Create new watch - users can create a new watch for tracking a project by entering a name and a working time goal for that target
+Create new watch - users can create a new watch by entering a name and a working time goal

 Watches - watches are displayed in tiles along with the options to track, visualize, or edit their data